tznind/uw/ADDING_CAREERS_AND_ORIGINS.md

 - Each career/origin should have exactly 5 skills
 - All skill values are set to `false` by default (unchecked)
 - The `"gs"` (Group Skill) is typically only for origins
-- Skill IDs must match those defined in `data/moves/all.json`
+- Skill IDs must match those defined in `data/moves/all.json` or `data/moves/fbh.json`
+- **Move Categories**: Use "Origin Skills" for moves only available via origins, "Skills" for moves available via either origins or careers, and "Cyber/Bio Mods" for cybernetic/biological modifications

 ### 2. `cs.html` - HTML Form Dropdowns